Fluid Mechanics

 P₂ = 194,000 Pa = 194 kPa

-Pressure drops in narrower section (trades pressure for velocity).
+Pressure drops in the narrower section: pressure trades off for velocity.

 Torricelli's Theorem (Tank Draining)

-Velocity of fluid exiting tank at depth h:
+Velocity of fluid exiting a tank at depth h:

 Pipe Flow and Losses